joy-framework/joy/README.md

 ```

 This should create a new directory called `my-joy-project` and it should create a few files and things
 to get you started.
-Next, let's create a database, two tables and connect them with routes and a few functions for handling requests.
+Next, let's create a database, a table and connect it with routes and a few functions for handling requests.

 ### Create a new sqlite database